 The main distinguishing feature between the Casper and Helix mattress lies in their differing constructions.
 The Casper mattress is entirely made of foam while the Helix is made of a combination of foam and coils.
 Hybrid mattresses like the Helix feel more bouncy than an all-foam like the Casper.
 Hybrid mattresses also will be more firm feeling and durable over time.

-Now, we’lI take a deeper look inside each mattress to see what sets them apart.
+Now, we’ll take a look inside each mattress to see what sets them apart.

 The Casper is composed of four foam blend layers designed to increase breathability, relieve pressure points, provide contouring, and offer a great support system.
 On the top layer of the Casper, you’ll find open-cell foam specially designed to avoid the heat trapping that memory foam is infamous for.
 The zoned support layer under this one is designed to evenly distribute your body weight across the surface.
 This is great because then your hips or shoulder won’t sink in too far and you won’t wake up in pain!
 Finally, the bottom layer of the Casper ensures its long-term durability so this mattress will last you for years to come.

 Each Helix mattress has the same construction with a unique comfort layer for added support.
 The dynamic layers of foam add cushioning and softness.
 The cover on the Helix is super soft to the touch and has a breathable construction for a cool night’s sleep.
 Inside the Helix mattress, the memory foam and polyfoam layers provide a cushiony layer of top support that allows your body to sink in just enough for proper alignment and comfort.
 Like the Casper, your body weight is evenly distributed across the surface for a pain-free night’s sleep.
 Finally, at the base of the Helix mattress lies a coil layer that makes the Helix great at isolating motion and a dense foam layer for long-term durability.